John Wesley Powell

-Biography

 Early life

 Powell was born in Mount Morris, New York, in 1834, the son of Joseph and Mary Powell.
 His father, a poor itinerant preacher, had emigrated to the U.S. from Shrewsbury, England, in 1831.
 His family moved westward to Jackson, Ohio, then to Walworth County, Wisconsin, before settling in rural Boone County, Illinois.

 As a young man he undertook a series of adventures through the Mississippi River valley.
 In 1855, he spent four months walking across Wisconsin.
 During 1856, he rowed the Mississippi from St. Anthony, Minnesota, to the sea.
 In 1857, he rowed down the Ohio River from Pittsburgh to the Mississippi River, traveling north to reach St. Louis.
 In 1858, he rowed down the Illinois River, then up the Mississippi and the Des Moines River to central Iowa.
 In 1859, at age 25, he was elected to the Illinois Natural History Society.

-Education

 Powell studied at Illinois College, Illinois Institute (which would later become Wheaton College), and Oberlin College, over a period of seven years while teaching, but was unable to attain his degree.
+While at Illinois College, he was a member of Sigma Pi Literary Society.

 During his studies Powell acquired a knowledge of Ancient Greek and Latin.
 Powell had a restless nature and a deep interest in the natural sciences.
 This desire to learn about natural sciences was against the wishes of his father, yet Powell was still determined to do so.
-In 1861 when Powell was on a lecture tour he decided that a civil war was inevitable; he decided to study military science and engineering to prepare himself for the imminent conflict.
+In 1860, when Powell was on a lecture tour, he began to feel that a civil war was inevitable; after enlisting, he decided to study military science and engineering to prepare himself for the conflict.